 Seriously, it should only be taught in small groups with supervision from an experienced yoga teacher.
-There are too many variables and I don’t care how great of a teacher you are, there’s no way you can safely and effectively lead a large group of people into this.
+There are too many variables, and I don’t care how great of a teacher you are, there’s no way you can safely and effectively lead a large group of people into this.
 One wrong lift, one bad bit of neck alignment and that yogi can get hurt.
-Maybe it’s a minor strain or perhaps it’s something way more serious.
+Maybe it’s a minor strain, or perhaps it’s something way more serious.
 Why even risk guiding people into that realm of harm & danger?

 Unlike a lot of the other repetitive stress injuries in yoga, this one can be a traumatic, instantaneous, and serious injury (such as a fracture, or in rarer cases a stroke).
 You don’t want to do that to yourself or your student.
 Save headstands for the small group or private instruction.
 Practice safety and sustainability.

 Small groups are perfect because the teacher can supervise and aid anyone that needs assistance.
-I’m a big fan of certain yoga protocols that approve the student’s progress and build up to the pose.
+I’m a big fan of specific yoga protocols that approve the student’s progress and build up to the pose.
 In one that I know of the students go into Headstand by placing their heads & forearms on the mat.
-They hold that with good alignment with any necessary props/modifications and their feet on the ground.
+They hold that with proper alignment with any necessary props/modifications and their feet on the ground.
 The instructor then walks around and approves or denies yogis to the next step of lifting their legs up.

 This protocol approach and approval through progress is so much better than some of the regretful experiences I’ve had with Headstand in group yoga classes.
 There was one time where I was in class and the instructor told everyone to place their hands & head on the mat then kick up into Unsupported Headstand.
 UGH, I’m still scarred from that experience.